The Casting of Frank Stone: Gameplay

 The Casting of Frank Stone is set during the summer of 1980 in the town of Cedar Hills, Oregon, and involves four young aspiring filmmakers who want to make a horror movie in a condemned steel mill.
 Similar to previous Supermassive Games releases, the game includes a branching narrative, environmental puzzles, and quick time events (QTEs).
 Behaviour Interactive's Senior Copywriting Team Lead, Justin Fragapane adds "every decision you make pens the script – and may be the only thing standing between life and death for this group of young friends".
-Players will also have to gather clues to learn more about Cedar Hills and the mysteries of the titular Frank Stone.
+Players also have to gather clues to learn more about Cedar Hills and the mysteries of the titular Frank Stone.